-Matrix metalloproteinase-9 (gelatinase B), first described in neutrophils in 1974 (Sopata and Dancewicz, 1974), is expressed as a 92-kDa proenzyme, which can be activated to the 83-kDa mature enzyme.
+Matrix metalloproteinase-9 (gelatinase B), first described in neutrophils in 1974 (Sopata and Dancewicz, 1974), is expressed as a 92-kDa proenzyme, which can be activated to the 83-kDa mature enzyme (Klein and Bischoff, 2011).
 Among MMPs, MMP-9 is the most widely studied enzyme in acute ischemic stroke.
 In particular, MMP-9 activity is significantly elevated in human brain tissue and serum after stroke (Clark et al., 1997; Montaner et al., 2001; Horstmann et al., 2003; Switzer et al., 2011) as well as in animal stroke models beginning at 12 h after permanent MCAO .
 High plasma MMP-9 concentrations in the acute phase of a cerebral infarction is considered to be independent predictor of HT in all stroke subtypes (Planas, 2001; Castellanos et al., 2003).
 MMP-9 has been shown to degrade TJ proteins (claudin-5, occludin, ZO-1) in cultured brain ECs (Chen et al., 2009) and in animal models of focal cerebral ischemia (Yang et al., 2007; McColl et al., 2008).
 Aberrant MMP-9 proteolytic activity degrades not only TJ proteins but also basal membrane proteins (e.g., fibronectin, laminin, collagen, and others).
 This degradation is associated with an in increase in BBB permeability, resulting in brain infarction, edema, and HT in both animal models (Lee et al., 2007; Rosenberg and Yang, 2007; Yang et al., 2007) and in human stroke patients (Gasche et al., 1999; Castellanos et al., 2003; Lo, 2008).
 Moreover, cerebral infarct size is reduced in mice deficient in MMP-9 or after treatment with MMP inhibitor; this effect was associated with reduced degradation of the MMP-9 substrate ZO-1 as compared to WT mice (Asahi et al., 2000b, 2001a; Jiang et al., 2001).
 Early (day 1) MMP-9 inhibition reduced infarction of day 14; however, benefit was lost when the treatment was delayed until day 3.
 Stroke pathology was exacerbated when administration was delayed until day 7 (Lo, 2008).

 In contrast to MMP-2, which plays a key role in the initial opening of the BBB after cerebral ischemia (see above), experimental studies suggest that MMP-9 appears to be more important in the second, delayed opening of the BBB after ischemic stroke (Adibhatla and Hatcher, 2008).
 In a rat model of transient MCAO, the initial opening at 3 h correlated with increased brain MMP-2 levels.
 In contrast, the second, delayed opening (maximal opening at 48 h) appeared to correlate with brain MMP-9 levels (maximally elevated at 48 h) (Rosenberg et al., 1998).
 An increase in plasma MMP-9 appears later, at day 7, and is correlated to more severe patient strokes (Lucivero et al., 2007).